 - 1-cup regular dry parmesan cheese or vegan parmesan

 - 1-cup grapeseed oil

 - In blender or Cuisinart food processor, place seeded chilis, bell peppers, tomatoes, garlic, water, and puree ingredients.

 - Transfer puree to a strainer.

 - Pressing on pulp with the back of a spoon, strain puree until all liquid is removed from the pulp.

 - Discard pulp.

-- Rinse blender of any residue or sediment and return puree to blender.
+- Rinse blender of any residue or sediment and return puree to a blender.

 - Add cheese.
 With blender running, slowly add oil.
-If sauce is too thin, and you prefer more of an aioli, add more oil.
+If the sauce is too thin, and you prefer more of an aioli, add more oil.
 If too thick, add more water.
 It isn’t an exact science.
-Sauce will firm up once refrigerated.
+The sauce will firm up once refrigerated.

 - Pour puree into ice-cube trays and freeze.